ShufanWangBGM/Reinforcement-Learning-for-Dynamic-Dimensioning-of-Cloud-Caches-A-Restless-Bandit-Approach/README.md

 3, Calculate whittle index for the trace.
 As shown in whittle.py.
 # Reference
 Any academic work, which is built on this code, should use reference of the following paper.
-> Reinforcement Learning for Dynamic Dimensioning of Cloud Caches: A Restless Bandit Approach\
+@inproceedings{xiong2022reinforcement,
-> Guojun Xiong, Shufan Wang, Gang Yan, Jian Li\
+  title={Reinforcement Learning for Dynamic Dimensioning of Cloud Caches: A Restless Bandit Approach}, author={Xiong, Guojun and Wang, Shufan and Yan, Gang and Li, Jian}, booktitle={Proc. of IEEE INFOCOM}, year={2022}
-> INFOCOM 2022
+}